mulesoft-labs/data-weave-language-server/README.md

 3. Release a version

-In order to release just create a tag with releases/<next_version> example if we want to release 0.0.4 we just need to create release/0.0.4 and push the tag.
+In order to release just create a tag with v<next_version> example if we want to release 0.0.4 we just need to create v0.0.4 and push the tag.
 The CI should take care of the rest